moves-rwth/storm/documentation/obtain-storm/dependencies.md

 - hwloc

 Recommended:
-- [Z3](https://github.com/Z3Prover/z3) (not strictly required, but already needed for standard tasks like PRISM/JANI model building)
+- [Z3](https://github.com/Z3Prover/z3){:target="_blank"} (not strictly required, but already needed for standard tasks like PRISM/JANI model building)
-- xercesc (installation prevents an expensive part of the build step)
+- [xerces-c](https://xerces.apache.org/xerces-c/){:target="_blank"} (needed for the parsing and export of XML files, in particular for GSPNs)
-- [Eigen3](http://eigen.tuxfamily.org/index.php) (installation prevents an expensive part of the build step)
+- [Eigen3](http://eigen.tuxfamily.org/index.php){:target="_blank"} (installation prevents an expensive part of the build step)
 - [MathSAT](http://mathsat.fbk.eu/){:target="_blank"} (needed by the abstraction refinement engine, needs to be configured manually during the [configuration](manual-configuration.html#mathsat))

 ## OS specific preparations

 We collected some platform specific hints to ease the installation of Storm on the supported operating systems.
 Since Storm has some optional dependencies that enhance it's functionality, and some dependencies that are strictly required, we show how to install both the *required* and *recommended* dependencies.
-The installation instructions of the *recommended* dependencies are to be understood incrementally, i.e. in addition to the required dependencies.
+The installation instructions of the *recommended* dependencies already include the *required* dependencies.

 ### <i class="fa fa-apple" aria-hidden="true"></i> macOS 10.12 "Sierra" and higher